medic/cht-core/API_v1.md

 Todo: should updating the state value of a message require the doc's revision?

-# Contacts
+# People

 ## Supported Properties

-Use JSON in the request body to specify contact details.
+Use JSON in the request body to specify a person's details.

-Note: this does not accomodate having a `place` field on your contact form and will likely be revised soon.
+Note: this does not accomodate having a `place` field on your form and will likely be revised soon.

 #### Required

 | Key | Description
 | -------- | -----------------
-| name | String used to describe the contact.
+| name | String used to describe the person.

 #### Optional